-Wilson is the founder of recently launched mobile gaming app Tally, which gives users the opportunity to win cash prizes for making predictions around major live events — like next month's Oscars or even President Trump's upcoming State of the Union address and of course, Sunday's big game.
+Wilson is the founder of recently launched mobile gaming app Tally, which gives users the opportunity to win cash prizes for making predictions around major live events — like the Oscars or even President Trump's State of the Union address and of course, the Super Bowl.

 Wilson says that engagement inspired Tally: "What if there was a location that everybody could do that?
 What if … every live moment from games, to concerts, to shows — what if everything could be as exciting and as fun as the Super Bowl live?
 And that's what we really wanted to build out," Wilson says.

-Anyone who downloads the Tally app on iOS or Android devices before Sunday night's Super Bowl will be able to make 16 multiple-choice predictions about the game.
-Some of the predictions include picking whether the Los Angeles Rams or New England Patriots will score the game's first points and guessing the final score.
-If anyone gets all 16 picks correct, they'll win the jackpot prize of $250,000, or if more than one person wins, they'll split the jackpot, Tally CEO Jason LeeKeenan tells CNBC Make It.
+Anyone who downloaded the Tally app on iOS or Android devices before February's Super Bowl was able to make 16 multiple-choice predictions about the game.
+Some of the predictions included picking whether the Los Angeles Rams or New England Patriots would score the game's first points and guessing the final score.
+No one got all 16 picks correct (only five players ended up getting as many as 14 out of 16 correct, the company said), but if they had, they would have won the jackpot prize of $250,000 (or, multiple winners would have split the grand prize), Tally CEO Jason LeeKeenan tells CNBC Make It.

-Tally has not said how many people have downloaded the app so far, but LeeKeenan tells CNBC Make It he expects "multiple thousands" of people to be competing for the jackpot around the Super Bowl this weekend.
-Over 100 million people are expected to watch the game.
+Tally has not said how many people have downloaded the app so far, but LeeKeenan todl CNBC Make It he expected "multiple thousands" of people to be competing for the jackpot around the Super Bowl.
+Over 100 million people were expected to watch the game.

 The app, which is free to download and does not require users to put up any money of their own, also awards points to users for every prediction they get correct.
 Tally then hands out cash prizes to the users who get the most overall points.
 The person with the best results gets a $500 prize, with $200 going to the second-place finisher, $50 to third place and $10 prizes going to anyone else who finishes in the top 10 overall.
 Winners can collect their money through PayPal, LeeKeenan says.
 There's also a chat feature.